Causal inference under over-simplified longitudinal causal models: Main result

-In any case, given an over-simplified model ($SV$), the causal measure of interest $ATE_{SV} \left(\mathcall{x} ; \mathcall{x}^{*}\right)$ would be estimated in practice and, again, a natural question is whether - and how - this quantity relates to the longitudinal causal effects under the true longitudinal model $(LS)$.
-Here again, we will use $ATE_{SV}$ when referring to either the causal effect or the quantity estimated in practice in the text.
-Theorem \ref{Theo_SV_Weak} presents a sufficient condition under which the quantity estimated in practice expresses as a weighted average of stratum specific longitudinal total effects.
-It is the analogue of Theorem \ref{Theo_Insta_Weak} in Section \ref{Sec:Results_Insta}.
+Because, the true causal model ($L$) involves the time-varying exposure of interest and time-varying auxiliary variables (see for example model ($L.1$) in Figure \ref{fig:example_longitudinal_XMW}), a natural question is whether - and how - this quantity $\widetilde{ATE}_{S} \left(\mathcall{x} ; \mathcall{x}^{*}\right)$ relates to causal effects of interest under the true longitudinal causal model $(L)$.
+Theorem \ref{Theo_SV_Weak} below presents a sufficient condition under which the quantity $\widetilde{ATE}_{S} \left(\mathcall{x} ; \mathcall{x}^{*}\right)$ estimated in practice can be written as a weighted average of (possibly stratum-specific) longitudinal total effects.